EarthScope/quarg/README.md

 # QuARG

-#### Questions or comments can be directed to the IRIS DMC Quality Assurance Group at <a href="mailto:dmc_qa@iris.washington.edu">dmc_qa@iris.washington.edu</a>.
+#### Questions or comments can be directed to the EarthScope (formerly IRIS) Quality Assurance Group at <a href="mailto:dmc_qa@iris.washington.edu">dmc_qa@iris.washington.edu</a>.
-For detailed documentation, check out [iris-edu.github.io/quarg/](https://iris-edu.github.io/quarg/DOCUMENTATION.html)
+For detailed documentation, check out [EarthScope.github.io/quarg/](https://EarthScope.github.io/quarg/DOCUMENTATION.html)
 <br />

 **QuARG**, the Quality Assurance Report Generator, is a Python client that allows network operators to generate quality assurance (QA) reports from start to finish.
-These reports utilize IRIS’s database of [MUSTANG](http://service.iris.edu/mustang/) data quality metrics to find and highlight potential issues in the data, reducing the amount of time that analysts need to spend scanning the data for problems.
+These reports utilize EarthScope’s database of [MUSTANG](http://service.iris.edu/mustang/) data quality metrics to find and highlight potential issues in the data, reducing the amount of time that analysts need to spend scanning the data for problems.

-Over the years that IRIS has been producing Quality Assurance Reports,  we have refined the process of generating a report into four primary steps:
+Over the years that IRIS produced Quality Assurance Reports, we refined the process of generating a report into four primary steps:

 *	Find potential issues by utilizing MUSTANG metrics
 *	Examine all potential issues